Nu Holdings Ltd's (NU) Stock: A Long-Term Performance Analysis - News Heater

 Simply click here to receive it.

-The average price point forecasted by analysts for Nu Holdings Ltd (NU) is $9.20, which is $0.56 above the current market price.
-The public float for NU is 2.16B, and currently, short sellers hold a 2.79% ratio of that floaft.
-The average trading volume of NU on October 23, 2023 was 24.61M shares.
+The average price point forecasted by analysts for Nu Holdings Ltd (NU) is $9.18, which is $1.29 above the current market price.
+The public float for NU is 2.16B, and currently, short sellers hold a 2.73% ratio of that float.
+The average trading volume of NU on October 26, 2023 was 24.79M shares.

 NU) stock’s latest price update

-Nu Holdings Ltd (NYSE: NU) has seen a decline in its stock price by -0.73 in relation to its previous close of 8.23.
-However, the company has experienced a 5.28% gain in its stock price over the last five trading sessions.
+The stock price of Nu Holdings Ltd (NYSE: NU) has dropped by -1.07 compared to previous close of 7.98.
+Despite this, the company has seen a fall of -4.07% in its stock price over the last five trading days.
 The Motley Fool reported 2023-10-22 that Snowflake’s rapid customer growth make it an excellent data cloud play.
 Nu is transforming personal finance in three Latin American countries.

-During the last 5 trading sessions, NU rose by +5.28%, which changed the moving average for the period of 200-days by +132.10% in comparison to the 20-day moving average, which settled at $7.45.
-In addition, Nu Holdings Ltd saw 100.74% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NU fell by -3.71%, which changed the moving average for the period of 200-days by +116.53% in comparison to the 20-day moving average, which settled at $7.65.
+In addition, Nu Holdings Ltd saw 93.98% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NU